 The Pros and Cons of Playing Multiple Hands in the Same Blackjack Game

-In this guide to multi-hand blackjack, first I have covered the key reasons for playing more than one hand at a time.
+In this guide to multi-hand blackjack, we cover the key reasons for playing more than one hand at a time.
 Then the pros and cons of multi-hand blackjack are discussed.
 This guide ends with a look at how blackjack strategy can improve your overall game.

 Why Play Multi-Hand Blackjack?

 In a brick and mortar casino, one of the main reasons to play more than one hand is that a player can get more action in a shorter amount of time.
 Playing two or more hands will increase a player’s hands per hour and can be useful where the pace of the game is slower than usual.
 However, not all casinos will allow multi-hand play, especially if the player is playing for small stakes and potentially stopping someone willing to bet more from taking a seat.